cirkwis/lab-gcp/data/lab-4-Working with JSON, Arrays, and Structs in BigQuery.md

 **Recap**
 You can do some pretty useful things with arrays like:
-- finding the number of elements with ARRAY_LENGTH(<array>)
+- finding the number of elements with **ARRAY_LENGTH(<'array'>)**
-- deduplicating elements with ARRAY_AGG(DISTINCT <field>)
+- deduplicating elements with **ARRAY_AGG(DISTINCT <'field'>)**
-- ordering elements with ARRAY_AGG(<field> ORDER BY <field>)
+- ordering elements with **ARRAY_AGG(<'field'> ORDER BY <'field'>)**
-- limiting ARRAY_AGG(<field> LIMIT 5)
+- limiting **ARRAY_AGG(<'field'> LIMIT 5)**

 # Querying datasets that already have ARRAYs
-The BigQuery Public Dataset for Google Analytics bigquery-public-data.google_analytics_sample has many more fields and rows than our course dataset data-to-insights.ecommerce.all_sessions.
+The BigQuery Public Dataset for Google Analytics **bigquery-public-data.google_analytics_sample** has many more fields and rows than our course dataset data-to-insights.ecommerce.all_sessions.
 More importantly, it already stores field values like products, pages, and transactions natively as ARRAYs.
 Copy and Paste the below query to explore the available data and see if you can find fields with repeated values (arrays)

 ```SQL
 SELECT *
 FROM `bigquery-public-data.google_analytics_sample.ga_sessions_20170801`
 WHERE visitId = 1501570398
 ```
-Scroll right in the results until you see the hits.product.v2ProductName field.
+Scroll right in the results until you see the **hits.product.v2ProductName** field.
 You'll note a lot of seemingly 'blank' values in the results as you scroll.

-???????????????????
+The fields that appear to be missing data are actually at a higher level of granularity than other fields

 The amount of fields available in the Google Analytics schema can be overwhelming for our analysis.
 Let's try to query just the visit and page name fields like we did before.